Registration and conducting business activity by foreigners in Poland

 In Poland, after fulfilling the statutory requirements, foreigners can register and conduct business activities along the same principles as Polish citizens.
 Specific provisions are included in the Act on freedom of economic activity (hereinafter SDG).

 The law on freedom of economic activity distinguishes the following groups of foreigners:

 - EU, EEA

-Foreigners from Member States of the European Union, from member countries of the European Free Trade Association (EFTA) — parties to the Agreement on the European Economic Area (EEA), and foreign persons from countries which are not party to the Agreement on the European Economic Area, who are entitled to freedom of economic activity under agreements between those States and the European Union and its Member States, can take up and conduct business activity on the same terms as Polish citizens ( Article 13(1)).
+Foreigners from Member States of the European Union, from member countries of the European Free Trade Association (EFTA) — parties to the Agreement on the European Economic Area (EEA), and foreign persons from countries which are not party to the Agreement on the European Economic Area, who are entitled to freedom of economic activity under agreements between those States and the European Union and its Member States, can undertake and conduct business activity on the same terms as Polish citizens ( Article 13(1)).

 Currently the EFTA (European Free Trade Association) includes only four countries: Iceland, Liechtenstein, Norway and Switzerland (which are not EU Member States).
 In practice, Article 13(1) sdg refers to the countries listed below:

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Spain, the Netherlands, Ireland, Iceland, Liechtenstein, Lithuania, Luxembourg, Latvia, Malta, Germany, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, United States, Switzerland, Sweden, Hungary, United Kingdom, Italy.